Physico-mathematical model of open quantum systems with varying particle number: Surface-to-volume ratio approximation

-Since the constants $\omega_d^2 / V_\SFS^2$ and $\kappa^2$ are both very small, we can conclude that for $\delta \to 0$, the energy ratio is of order $\MO (\delta^4)$.
-Returning now to the formula \eqref{eq:expectedTotalEnergy} for the expected energy of the total system, it follows that for $\delta \to 0$:
+We used the fact that constants can be neglected from big O notation, and we only kept the system constant $\kappa_\SFS$ as it is explicitly featured in \ref{enu:A4}.
+Returning now to the formula \eqref{eq:expectedTotalEnergy} for the expected energy of the total system, it follows that

 \end{proof}